CurtRod/SimpleEVSE-WiFi/README.md

 * [ESP8266FS Uploader](https://github.com/esp8266/arduino-esp8266fs-plugin) - Arduino ESP8266 filesystem uploader

-Unlisted libraries are part of ESP8266 Core for Arduino IDE, so you don't need to download them.
+Unlisted libraries are part of [ESP8266](https://github.com/esp8266/Arduino) Core for Arduino IDE, so you don't need to download them, but check that at least you have v2.4.0 or above installed.

 ## First boot
 When SimpleEVSE-WiFi starts for the first time it sets up a WiFi access point called 'evse-wifi'.
 You can connect without a password.
 To connect, open http://192.168.4.1 in your browser.
 The initial password is 'admin'.
 You should first check the Settings to bring the ESP in Client mode and connect it to your local WiFi network.
 The ESP will be restarted afterwards.
 If it doesn't restart, press the 'RST' button once.
 Sometimes the ESP must first be manually reset (this only has to happen after flashing a new firmware).